macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

  "Mathos said nothing.
 Wendello praised the way I spoke.
 The Exquisite refused me with the rest, but he wept afterward."

- , ‘Alas, that Qartheen should be so faithless."
+ , 'Alas, that Qartheen should be so faithless."
 Xaro was not himself of the Pureborn, but he had told her whom to bribe and

 how much to offer.
 "Weep, weep, for the treachery of men."